Logo-jmdc

 Abstract

-Background and aims: Nurses employed in COVID-19 units experience many moral distresses, which can affect their quality of life.
-Hence, this study was conducted to investigate the relationship between nurses’ moral distress and quality of life and the factors related to them during the COVID-19 pandemic.
+Background and aims: Nurses employed in coronavirus disease 2019 (COVID-19) units experienced extensive moral distress (MD), which could affect their quality of life (QOL).
+Hence, this study aimed to investigate the relationship between nurses’ MD and QOL and factors related to them during the COVID-19 pandemic.

 Methods: This descriptive-correlational study included 200 nurses employed in the COVID-19 wards of Medical Sciences Hospitals in Jiroft, Kerman, Iran, selected through a census sampling method.
-Data were collected using a demographic questionnaire, the Corley Moral Distress Assessment Scale, and the World Health Organization Quality of Life (WHOQOL) Scale.
-Descriptive statistics and stepwise multiple linear regression analyses were conducted using SPSS version 22, with a significance level set at 0.05.
+Required data were collected using a demographic questionnaire, the Corley MD Assessment Scale, and the World Health Organization QOL Scale.
+Descriptive statistics and stepwise multiple linear regression analyses were conducted using SPSS 22, with a significance level set at 0.05.

-Conclusion: Although nurses working in the COVID-19 wards experience low levels of moral distress, considering the moderate level of quality of life, the impact of moral distress, and some background characteristics, health policymakers’ closer attention is suggested to develop mechanisms to control and reduce moral distress and improve quality of life.
+Conclusion: Although nurses working in the COVID-19 wards experienced low levels of MD, considering the moderate level of QOL, the impact of MD, and some background characteristics, it is suggested that health policymakers pay closer attention to develop mechanisms to control and reduce MD while improving QOL.

 First Name